Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 A little recap on what this UI needs to achieve:

 * Map a field in a table to an ip column
-* Map a field in a the same table to receive the enhaced output
+* Map a field in a the same table to receive the enhanced output

 Once we have the streamlit UI built we can then finish off the build of the application package.

 ### Building the User Interface

 The code for the streamlit looks like this.
 There will be other ways of doing this, but this is one way.

+> aside positive
+>
+> **Note** - Add this code to your **enricher_dash.py** file.

 ```python
 import streamlit as st